tgoade/react-js-site-laundry-service/README.md

 ## About This Project

 This is a personal project developed using React js.
 The idea is to provide a service like Doordash or Grubhub, where those who don't want or have time to have their laundry done to have a service that would take care of it without them leaving their house.
-The app allows the user to go through the authentication process and receives a text that a driver is coming to pick up their clothes.
+The app allows the user to go through the authentication process and receives a text that a driver will be coming to pick up their clothes.

 ## Tech Stack